NoroffFEU/development-platforms/example-case-study.md

 ## Brief History

 Provide a brief history of the product, including major milestones or events.
 You may use bullet points, numbered lists, paragraphs or a timeline.

+The first development of MySQL started in 1994 by swedish developers Allan Larson, David Axamark and finnish developer Michael "Monty" Widenius.
+MySQL derived from it's proprietary predecessor mSQL, another database management system based the low-lever language ISAM.
+The developers considered mSQL to be slow and inflexible and created a new SQL interface that used the same API as mSQL.
+Keeping the same API allowed many developers to switch to the open sourced MySQL instead. and was initially intended for personal usage.

 ## Features